bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 contacted by a means other than via Proxy B, then Proxy A would return a response of `502 Bad Gateway` to the initiator for that transaction.

-When initiating direct communication with an invitee after the conclusion of the initial `INVITE`, the descision to use SIP/3 SHOULD be performed as follows:
+When initiating direct communication with an invitee after the conclusion of the initial `INVITE`, the decision to use SIP/3 SHOULD be performed as follows:

 * If the DNS SRV record for the SIPS URI indicates that the invitee supports SIPS over UDP, or